weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

       DEFAULT_VECTORIZER_MODULE: 'text2vec-palm'
       // highlight-next-line
       ENABLE_MODULES: 'text2vec-palm,generative-google'
-      PALM_APIKEY: sk-foobar  # Setting this parameter is optional; you can also provide the key at runtime.
+      PALM_APIKEY: sk-yourKeyGoesHere  # This parameter is optional; you can also provide the key at runtime.
       CLUSTER_HOSTNAME: 'node1'
 ```